 The Company records compensation expense for all awards granted.
-The Company uses the Black-Scholes valuation model and straight-line amortization of compensation expense over the requisite service period for each seperately vesting portion of the grants.
-The Company utilizes stock-based awards as a form of compensation for employees, officer and directors.
+The Company uses the Black-Scholes valuation model and straight-line amortization of compensation expense over the requisite service period for each separately vesting portion of the grants.
+The Company utilizes stock-based awards as a form of compensation for employees and officers.